- Renovations vary from small DIY projects to major remodels. They can help increase property value and make homes more appealing to future buyers.

 You can do so by ‘topping up’ your home loan.
 That is, borrowing more money under the same loan.
 If you have a mortgage on a house that has increased in value or you’ve paid off a substantial amount of your home loan (or both), you might be able to take out your extra equity in cash to fund a renovation.

-Though, doing so will increase the amount you owe.
+Keep in mind that doing so will increase the amount you owe.
 That means it will likely also bump up your repayments or the time it takes to pay off your loan (or both).

 Refinancing your home loan could also be worth considering when looking to finance renovations.